yuhaos/vim-SystemVerilog/README.md

 The **indent** file is modified from **Verilog** indent file.

 ##Comment

-Change by Yuhao for his won project usage.
+Change by Yuhao for his own project usage.

 * * *
 Installation